dlbeer/quirc/README.md

 This requires SDL and V4L2.

+### quirc-demo-opencv

+A demo similar to `quirc-demo`.
+But this version uses OpenCV instead of other libraries.

+This requires OpenCV.

 ### quirc-scanner

 This program turns your camera into a barcode scanner.
 It's almost the same as